 Any participant who is bleeding, has blood on their clothing, or has any other bodily fluid, such as vomit, on their clothing must leave the game.
 Players may return once the clothing item has been replaced.

 RecSports Return to Play Policy

 In the case of a suspected head injury and an ATC is not present, the RecSports Staff Member/Club President will, 1) Call EMS for further medical review, 2) Remove participant from play, and 3) Inform participant they can not return to play until cleared by a medical professional.

 If not cleared on site, the RecSports Staff Member/Club President will, 1) Complete Concussion Management Protocol Form, 2) Give a copy of the Concussion Management Protocol Form to the participant to take with them to be cleared by a medical professional, 3) The participant’s IMLeagues account will be suspended until the Assistant Director of the specific program area receives a written notice of clearance from a physician.

 Refunds will not be issued after the team sign-up deadline and after online schedules have been posted.
 The only way to be removed from the league and receive a refund is if your spot is filled by another team (or individual in singles play).
 If there is not another team to fill your spot, then you will not receive a refund.

 How to Request a Refund

-The individual that paid for the team (whose name appears on the receipt) must complete and submit a Refund Request Form in person at the front desk of Rolfs Sports Recreation Center (Monday - Friday, 8:30 a.m. - 5:00 p.m.).
+The individual that paid for the team (whose name appears on the receipt) must complete and submit a Refund Request Form in person at the Front Desk of the Smith Center for Recreational Sports in the Duncan Student Center (Monday - Friday, 8:30 a.m. - 5:00 p.m.).

 The refund will be submitted to the Assistant Director of Intramural Sports for approval and may take up to 10 business days to process.